2022 New Year FAQ: WebPT EMR

-- Click Next.In the Policy Information section, enter the deductible amount in the Deductible field.
+- Click Next, then enter the Deductible amount in the Policy Information section.
 Ensure the Deductible Met checkbox is unchecked.
 Click Next when done.

 - Click OK.

-- To save your changes, click Save Patient at the bottom of the screen.EMR + Therabill
+- Click Save Patient at the bottom of the screen, to save your changes.

 The Deductible field in the EMR does not integrate into Therabill.
-If you want to add a Post It note to keep a record of the deductible amount in the client chart in TB, please review here.
+If you want to keep track of the deductible amount, you can add a Post It Note in the Therabill client chart.